raspberrypilearning/hamster-party-cam/worksheet.md

 ## Community

-Based on an idea submitted for the Raspberry Pi Poster Competition in December 2013 by Violet.
+This project is based on an idea submitted for the Raspberry Pi Poster Competition in December 2013 by Violet.
 It's been a pleasure to make this Raspberry Pi poster project idea a reality.

 ![](images/poster.jpg)